ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ------
 Source file: [data_prep.py](https://github.com/rian-van-den-ander/explorations/tree/master/film_success/data_prep.py)

-**Problem**: some data is not good enough, especially when important variables are concerned
+**Problem**: revenue data is not good enough
 * I removed zero revenue rows, resulting in 900 rows lost.
 Not great, but I can't predict revenue without revenue.
 * I adjusted revenue for inflation.
 Initially, I thought this wouldn't make such a difference, but it actually improved R^2 by 0.02.

 **Problem**: How should I represent release date?
-* I decided to separate the variables - into year, and day of the year.
-Year, because revenue would definitely correlate with world population and popularity of watching films by year.
+* I decided to separate the variable into year and day of the year.
+Year, because revenue would definitely correlate with world population and societal patterns.
 Day of the year, as we know film revenue can correlate with a Christmas or summer release.
-This paid off, as day of the year turned out to be a good predictor of revenue.
+This paid off, as day of the year turned out to be top-30 variable predicting revenue.

 **A much bigger problem**: Many columns are JSON lists of 'columns'
-* Some JSON columns had multiple data stored inside: Each of genre, keywords, production company, spoken languages, cast and crew was actually a list of genre, keywords etc.
+* Some columns had lists stored inside: Each of genre, keywords, production company, spoken languages, cast and crew was actually a list of genre, keywords etc. These can't be processed by any machine learning libraries I know of.
-* I had to create [a new library](https://github.com/rian-van-den-ander/encode_json_data_within_dataframe) to transform the JSON data into columns for my model.
+* I had to create [a new library](https://github.com/rian-van-den-ander/encode_json_data_within_dataframe) to transform these lists into columns for my model, a process known as [encoding categorical features](https://towardsdatascience.com/encoding-categorical-features-21a2651a065c)
-* This sometimes created way too many columns (codes) for my computer to handle, so I limited this per input column.
-Not great either, as I would now just take the most common 500 actors as opposed to all actors, the top 100 keywords, and the top 100 film studios.
-This could easily be improved by hosting the solution on the cloud and throwing more power at the model training.
+* This created a new issue: There are far too many cast, crew and keywords for my poor computer to handle.
+I had to limit this per input column.
+This is not great for my model, as I would now just take the most common 500 actors as opposed to all actors, the top 500 cast, the top 100 keywords, and the top 100 film studios.
+This could be improved by hosting the solution on the cloud and throwing more power at the model training, or by being more patient.

 Rows of JSON sets of actors, such as one row here...
 ~~~